Updates are related to the Supplemental Nutrition Assistance Program (SNAP) & SNAP Education (SNAP-Ed) in the Farm Bill

 - An incentive program helps people on the Supplemental Nutrition Assistance Program (SNAP) stretch their food dollar and purchase more fruits and vegetables.

-- More people in Palm Beach County are on food stamps.
+- More people in Palm Beach County are on SNAP.

 - The Food Research and Action Center’s Food Hardship Report, an index of hunger at the national to local level, is out.

-- In Pennsylvania, a 3-month time limit on food stamps affects 10,000 Pennsylvanians.
+- In Pennsylvania, a 3-month time limit on SNAP affects 10,000 Pennsylvanians.

 - Federal, state and local officials start the summer meals campaign.